getify/Functional-Light-JS/ch4.md

 In an effort to DRY and avoid repeating an `if` statement, we moved the `if` statement into the general abstraction and passed along a `boolean` value computed separately by each specialization.
 This code is more DRY but to an overkill extent.
 Programmers should be careful to apply the appropriate levels of abstraction to each part of their program, no more, no less.

-Returning to our bigger discussion of composition in this chapter, it might seem like its purpose is this kind of DRY abstraction.
-But let's more carefully examine, because I think composition additionally serves a more important purpose in our code.
-As a matter of fact, **composition is helpful even if there's only one occurrence of something** (no repetition to DRY out).
+Regarding our greater discussion of function composition in this chapter, it might seem like its purpose is this kind of DRY abstraction.
+But let's not jump to that conclusion, because I think composition actually serves a more important purpose in our code.

+Moreover, **composition is helpful even if there's only one occurrence of something** (no repetition to DRY out).

 Aside from generalization vs specialization, I think there's another more useful definition for abstraction, as revealed by this quote: